 \section{Abstract}

-Quantum key distribution(QKD) allows the legitimated partner to establish a secret key whose security only depends on physical laws.
-Recent years, researches on QKD by employing insecure measurement devices, namely measurement-device-independent QKD (MDI-QKD) are increased.
+Quantum key distribution(QKD) allows the legitimate partner to establish a secret key whose security only depends on physical laws.
+In recent years, research on QKD by employing insecure measurement devices, namely measurement-device-independent QKD (MDI-QKD) is increased.
 MDI-QKD removes all attacks on measurement devices and thus an untrusted third party can be employed for measuring.
-However, a weakness of previous MDI-QKD protocols is the need of joint measurements such as Bell measurements whose efficiency is low in practise.
+However, a weakness of previous MDI-QKD protocols is the need for joint measurements such as Bell measurements whose efficiency is low in practice.
 On the other hand, can all QKD protocols become measurement-device-independent remains a problem.
-In this paper, we present a scheme, called $'measurement-device-independenization'$, making prepare-measure QKD protocols become MDI-QKD protocols, which needs not to employ joint measurements and could be efficiently implemented by weak coherence sources.
+In this paper, we present a scheme making prepare-measure QKD protocols become MDI-QKD protocols, called $'measurement-device-independenization'$, which does not need to employ joint measurements and could be efficiently implemented by weak coherence sources.
 The protocol might look like the detector-device-independent(DDI) protocols but it is also secure under the Trojan horse attack.
-To illustrate this, we investigate the photon-number-adding(PNA) attack and present a scheme, called $'photon-number-purification'$, which can also be employed to close loopholes for previous protocols such as DDI and plug-and-play ones. \\ \textbf{Keywords:} Quantum key distribution; Measure-device-independent; Qubit; Photon number adding; Photon number purification.
+To illustrate this, we investigate the photon-number-adding(PNA) attack and present a scheme, called $'photon-number-purification'$, which can also be employed to close loopholes for previous protocols such as DDI and plug-and-play ones.